rtmigo/xrandom_dart/README.md

 # Simplicity

-All classes implement the standard [`Random`](https://api.dart.dev/stable/2.12.1/dart-math/Random-class.html).
+It's compatible with the standard [`Random`](https://api.dart.dev/stable/2.12.1/dart-math/Random-class.html).
 They can be used in the same way.

 ``` dart
 import 'package:xrandom/xrandom.dart';